 The author emphasizes that Merkel, in any case is not the politician who will approach the negotiations on the basis of emotions, be it frustration or nostalgia.
 She's a pragmatist.

 Angela Merkel, Donald Trump

-Although British politicians often point to the internal political constraints in explaining its policy on EU, it is important to remember that the output of the UK from the EU - it is only a small part of the agenda Merkel 2017 year.
-Before Merkel's worth a huge list of problems - from the most complex task of integrating the huge number of refugees, to the smoldering conflict in Ukraine, the fight against unpredictable Donald Trump in the US and increasingly bellicose President Recep Tayyip Erdogan.
-And to solve all these problems it is necessary against the background of a difficult campaign before the September elections in the country.
-Whatever the outcome of this vote, the election will not be carried out on foreign policy issues, such as Brexit, and inland, which include the first immigration, security and social justice.
+And while British politicians often point to domestic political constraints in explaining their policy towards the EU, it is important to remember that leaving the UK from the EU is only a small part of Merkel's agenda in 2017.
+Merkel faces a huge list of problems - from the daunting task of integrating a huge number of refugees, to a smoldering conflict in Ukraine, fighting the unpredictable Donald Trump in the US and increasingly bellicose president of Turkey Recep Erdogan.
+And she will have to solve all these problems amid a difficult campaign ahead of the September elections in her country.
+Whatever the result of this vote, the elections will be conducted not on foreign policy issues, such as Brexit, but on internal issues, which include, in the first place, immigration, security and social justice.

 Moreover, in the framework of the negotiations will address issues that are wider than Brexit.
 In addition, as experts note, moreover, that these negotiations will be the most difficult in the entire history of the EU, it will still be more than one process, but several.

 Firstly, the EU Member States and institutions of Union in Brussels.
 So, for the European Commission and Parliament negotiations on Brexit become part of the broader struggle for the preservation of their traditionally important role in the development of EU policy.
 Secondly, the EU member states, which, although initially adhered to rigid positions and now pursue their goals.
 Moreover, negotiations on the exit from the EU would involve a more extensive debate on the future of the EU, particularly on the issue of migrants' access to the social security system.